shahedbd/GOProgramming/README.md

 # Go (programming language)
 Go (often referred to as golang) is a programming language created at Google in 2009 by Robert Griesemer, Rob Pike, and Ken Thompson.
 It is a compiled, statically typed language in the tradition of Algol and C, with garbage collection, limited structural typing, memory safety features and CSP-style concurrent programming features added.
-The compiler and other language tools originally developed by Google are all free and open source. <br />
+The compiler and other language tools originally developed by Google are all free and open source.
+(Wiki) <br />

+# Golang Highlights
-### 01 Compiled
+### 01. Compiled
-### 01 Statically typed language in the tradition of Algol and C
+### 02. Statically typed language in the tradition of Algol and C
-### 01 With garbage collection
+### 03. With garbage collection
-### 01 Limited structural typing
+### 04. Limited structural typing
-### 01 Memory safety features
+### 05. Memory safety features
-### 01 CSP-style concurrent programming
+### 06. CSP-style concurrent programming